adessoTurkey/ios-sample-app-swiftui/README.md

 xcodegen generate
 ```

-Swiftlint and SwiftGen can also be installed via included scripts in the repository.
+Swiftlint can also be installed via included scripts in the repository.
 Under the `{project_root}/scripts/installation` directory, simply run either or both of:

 ```
 sh swiftlint.sh
-sh swiftgen.sh
 ```

 ## Branching Strategy